anhcraft/config/INTERNAL.md

 - Built-in: default, PascalCase, snake_case, kebab-case
 - Naming style can be manually-defined when constructing ConfigFactory

-## Wrapper
+## Dictionary
-- The wrapper is the intermediate representation of configuration
+- The dictionary is the intermediate representation of configuration
+- The dictionary can also be called the wrapper
-- The wrapper is independent of the schema
+- The dictionary is independent of the schema

-### Wrapper Instance
-- A wrapper instance is a mutable K-V container
-- The wrapper includes none, one or many settings
+- The dictionary includes none, one or many settings

 ### Setting
 - The setting has no value restrictions